dvcarrillo/computer-graphics/README.md

 ## How to use it
 Just run `make` in the root folder and then `./practica4` to execute it.
 The program will show instructions on how to use it.
+**NOTE:** make sure that the package `freeglu3-dev` is installed on your machine before compiling the program.